BorisKontorovich/fixt_dev-board-holder/README.md

 Development board holders were conceived out of a necessity to handle <br>
 multiple embedded development projects while keeping things organized <br>
 and neat.
 This is the latest version that has been streamlined to require <br>
 as little fabrication time as possible.
-It is made to be robust, aestherically <br>
+It is made to be robust, aesthetically <br>
 pleasing, inexpensive and practical. <br>

 CAD is supplied in CREO 2 (aka ProEngineer) format, but if you like to create <br>